Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 **Note: There will be variances in processing times depending on your rewards provider.**

 ## Step 3 - Redeem the Reward
-If you received the `201 - Created` response from Step 2 then the your reward has been successfully claimed!
+If you received the `201 - Created` response from Step 2 then the your reward has been successfully claimed.

 #### Request
 Replace the `{payout-bearer-token}` placeholder value with the `Payout Bearer Token` value.